-On the morning of February 5th, “… the Apache were assembling in force on a hill 800 yards off.
-They soon dispersed leaving a white flag.
+On the morning of February 5, “… the Apache were assembling in force on a hill 800 yards off.
+They soon dispersed, leaving a white flag.
 Soon a warrior approached the stage station defended by Bascom and his force.
 The warrior stated that Cochise wished to have a ‘talk’ with our Chief.

 The ‘talk’ commenced by Cochise making a strong appeal for the release of the captive Indians.
 He was told that they would not be released until the boy was given up or found.
 In this manner, the talk continued for about half an hour.
 [Butterfield employee James] Wallace approached the ravine at a point above us apparently unnoticed by anyone.
 A dash was made by a few Indians from the ravine.
 They seized and dragged him into it out of sight.
 This broke up the talk in quick time.”

-During the Bascom Affair, <style=”margin-top: 0; margin-bottom: 0″> soldiers, Butterfield employees and passengers sought refuge at the stage station.
-The continued tensions caused the southern Butterfield Overland Mail route to be discontinued in March, 1861.
+During the Bascom Affair, soldiers, Butterfield employees, and passengers sought refuge at the stage station.
+The continued tensions caused the southern Butterfield Overland Mail route to be discontinued in March 1861.

 Just a few months later, the Battle of Apache Pass was fought near here on July 15 and 16, 1862, when a Union regiment under the command of General James Henry Carleton was ambushed by a band of Chiricahua Apache while en route from California to New Mexico, where they were to confront Confederate troops.
-This battle led to the establishment of Fort Bowie later that year in order to protect Apache Pass as an important source of water.
+This battle led to the establishment of Fort Bowie later that year to protect Apache Pass as an essential water source.

-The fort was named in honor of Colonel George Washington Bowie commander of the 5th Regiment California Volunteer Infantry who first established the fort.
-Initially, the post resembled more of a temporary military camp than a fort.
-However, in 1868, a second, more substantial Fort Bowie was built which included adobe barracks, houses, corrals, a trading post, and a hospital.
+The fort was named in honor of Colonel George Washington Bowie, commander of the 5th Regiment California Volunteer Infantry, who first established the fort.
+Initially, the post resembled a temporary military camp rather than a fort.
+However, in 1868, a second, more substantial Fort Bowie was built, including adobe barracks, houses, corrals, a trading post, and a hospital.
 The new fort became the focal point of military operations for more than 30 years.

-The Apache were finally subdued with the surrender of Geronimo in 1886 and the Chiricahua Apache were banished to Florida and Alabama.
-The fort then returned to use as a travelers’ stop until it was totally abandoned in 1894.
-In 1911 the land was sold for $1.25 to $2.50 an acre and many of the buildings were dismantled.
+The Apache were finally subdued with the surrender of Geronimo in 1886, and the Chiricahua Apache were banished to Florida and Alabama.
+The fort then returned to use as a travelers’ stop until it was abandoned in 1894.
+In 1911 the land was sold for $1.25 to $2.50 an acre, and many buildings were dismantled.

 In 1964, the site was authorized as a National Historic site.
 Today, the remains of Fort Bowie are carefully preserved, as are the adobe walls of various post buildings and the ruins of a Butterfield Stage Station.
-The site is located on the unpaved Apache Pass Road which can be accessed from Interstate 10 near Bowie, Arizona or from Arizona Highway 186 just north of the entrance to Chiricahua National Monument.
-Access to the ruins of Fort Bowie and the visitor center is via a 1.5 mile foot trail which begins at a parking area along Apache Pass Road.
+The site is located on the unpaved Apache Pass Road, accessed from Interstate 10 near Bowie, Arizona, or Arizona Highway 186 just north of the entrance to Chiricahua National Monument.
+Access to the ruins of Fort Bowie and the visitor center is via a 1.5-mile foot trail that begins at a parking area along Apache Pass Road.

-The hike in to the fort is part of the Fort Bowie experience, where visitors can get a sense of the lonely isolation that the soldiers experienced while stationed there.
-The trail also winds past remains of a Butterfield Stage Coach Station, the post cemetery, an Apache Wickiup, the ruins of the Chiricahua Apache Indian Agency, Apache Spring, the original fort and finally, the more elaborate Fort Bowie and the visitor center.
+The hike into the fort is part of the Fort Bowie experience, where visitors can get a sense of the isolation the soldiers experienced while stationed there.
+The trail also winds past the Butterfield Stage Coach Station remains the post cemetery, an Apache Wickiup, the ruins of the Chiricahua Apache Indian Agency, Apache Spring, the original fort, and finally, the more elaborate Fort Bowie and the visitor center.

-A minimum of two hours is recommended for the round trip visit.
-While at the fort, visitors can tour the ruins of Fort Bowie, view the exhibits inside the visitor center, bird watch, and hike the trails.
+A minimum of two hours is recommended for the round-trip visit.
+While at the fort, visitors can tour the ruins of Fort Bowie, view the exhibits inside the visitor center, bird watching, and hike the trails.
 Picnic facilities are located at the trailhead and the visitor center.

 The Visitor Center is open daily from 8:00 a.m. to 4:00 p.m., every day but Christmas.
 The trail can be visited from sunrise to sunset.
 There are no fees for visitors.